-Long term health begins with a healthy body, a healthy mind, and, a right attitude.
-Planning for long term health is key to ensure you attain that perfect health.
-This page provides some guidance on what to look for in resources and what to do to implement your plan so that you age gracefully and healthy so that you have a quality third stage of life.
-Your third stage is a long one that should allow you to pursue your dreams and to contribute to your family and society for a long time to come.
+Long-term health begins with a healthy body, a healthy mind, and a right attitude.
+Planning for long-term health is key to ensuring you attain that perfect health.
+This page provides some guidance on what to look for in resources and what to do to implement your plan so that you age gracefully and healthy and have a quality third stage of life.
+Your third stage is a long one that should allow you to pursue your dreams and contribute to your family and society for a long time.
 The articles we have highlighted give you added resources to explore as you plan your health for the future.

-The best way to fitness is to exercise everyday; and, to keep it fresh, find a passion and do it every day.
+The best way to get fit is to exercise every day and, to keep it fresh, find a passion and do it every day.
 My passion is walking, and I have been doing it for about ten years.

 - How to amp up an aging immune response? – By the year 2030, one-quarter of all people alive will be at least 60 years old.
-You’ve heard that 60 is the new 40, and in some respects that’s certainly true.
+You’ve heard that 60 is the new 40, and in some respects, that’s undoubtedly true.
 But when it comes to fighting off infectious disease, “60 is the new 59″ might be more like it

-- Whole body vibration may help elderly get up and go – When the elderly can’t exercise, doing stints on a vibrating platform may help them become slightly stronger, faster and more agile, according to a Spanish study
+- Whole body vibration may help the elderly get up and go – When the elderly can’t exercise, doing stints on a vibrating platform may help them become slightly more robust, faster, and more agile, according to a Spanish study

 - Exercise May Delay Early Aging of People With Diabetes – US News and World Report

-- 3 Helpful Tips to Fight Aging – The simple things I used to do are becoming a bit more challenging with the passing days.
-Staying in shape, eating the right things and avoiding excess are all standard fare for my life beyond 50.
+- 3 Helpful Tips to Fight Aging – The simple things I used to do are becoming more challenging with the passing days.
+Staying in shape, eating the right things, and avoiding excess are all standard fare for my life beyond 50.